 Sufficient unto the day is the evil thereof, which is really good advice.

-Although where I wonder about that is he seems to be saying that there's no room for long-term planning.
+Where I wonder about that is he seems to be saying that there's no room for long-term planning.

-I mean, if you're thinking, yes, you're absolutely correct.
+I mean, if you're thinking, yeah.

-The planning is the one objection that comes up.
+Yes, you're absolutely correct that planning is the one objection that comes up.

 We can only plan in the present.

-But yes, you can say, if I don't eat, I will die.
+We can't know if our plans are going to come right or wrong, but yes, you can say, If I don't eat, I will die.

 So I will, in the future, need to go to a shop.